Dr Kyriaki Noussia

 - European Law Institute (ELI ) (Austria) (since 2014)

-Within the International Insurance Law Association (AIDA) she sits as a member in its Presidential Council and she is also the Chair of the Working Party on General Principles of Insurance Law & the Secretary of the Working Party on Distribution of Insurance Products.
+Within the International Insurance Law Association (AIDA) she has many roles.
+In 2014 at the World Congress in Rome she was elected to sit as a member of its Presidential Council.
+In 2018 at the World Congress in Rio de Janeiro she will be elected to be one of the Vice Presidents of AIDA World.
+She is also the Chair of the Working Party on General Principles of Insurance Law & the Secretary of the Working Party on Distribution of Insurance Products and Co-chairs with Prof. Pierpaolo Marano the AIDA Europe Scientific Committee.

 - Arbitration Law (notably international commercial arbitration, oil & gas arbitration, construction arbitration, maritime arbitration, investment arbitration)